Defining a Schema

 db.insert(table, document)

-understand your schema.
-Additionally database queries
+now understand your schema.
+Additionally

-will now return the correct document type (not any
+database queries will now return the correct

 ).